KaotoIO/kaoto.io/content/docs/add_dsl.md

 On this case, the [KameletFileProcessor](https://github.com/KaotoIO/kaoto-backend/blob/main/kamelet-support/src/main/java/io/kaoto/backend/metadata/parser/step/kamelet/KameletFileProcessor.java) is an auxiliary class that extends [YamlProcessFile](https://github.com/KaotoIO/kaoto-backend/blob/main/metadata/src/main/java/io/kaoto/backend/metadata/parser/YamlProcessFile.java) to process Kamelet metadata definitions.
 You can use any FileProcessor that you find suitable to your usecase.

-If you don't require any FileProcessor, you can leave that file empty.
-The only mandatory implementation detail about the ParseCatalog instance returned by your StepCatalogParser is that the `parse()` function returns a list of Steps.
+If you don't require any FileProcessor, you can leave that property empty.
+The only mandatory implementation detail about the ParseCatalog instance returned by your StepCatalogParser is that the returned ParseCatalog `parse()` function returns a list of Steps.
+You can implement your own ParseCatalog class.

+It may be you are using your own kind of steps, specific for your DSL.

 #### How to define my custom Step